Games and Interactive IdeasBelow are a handful of popular games & interactive ideas

 HUMAN PUZZLE COST: FREE

 Divide up in to 3 teams of 2 people each.
 Contestants stand facing their teammate with arms extended out.
 We then apply ropes to interlock contestants, they must then attempt to separate from each other without removing their hands from the loops in the ropes.
-We allow about a 3 minute deadline.
+I allow about a 3 minute deadline.
 Contestants usually end up in very funny positions and rarely are able to figure out the secret.

 FOUR CORNERS COST: FREE

-We begin by placing four mats with the letters A, B, C, D, in each of four corners.
+I begin by placing four mats with the letters A, B, C, D, in each of four corners.
 Everybody huddles in the center of the room.
-We ask a trivia question with multiple-choice answers.
+I ask a trivia question with multiple-choice answers.
 All contestants run to the corner they believe is the correct answer.
 Any contestants at the wrong corners are eliminated, the remainders go back to the center and the game continues until there is only 1 left.
 This is an excellent game for Bar Mitzvahs & Bat Mitzvahs where the questions would all be related to the guest of honor.
-Keep in mind that you will need to provide us with at least 25 multiple choice questions prior to the event.
+Keep in mind that you will need to provide me with at least 25 multiple choice questions prior to the event.

 COTTON BALL RELAY COST: FREE

 This contest requires 2 or 3 teams of at least 3 people per team.
 (2-runners 1-holder).
 The holder stands at one end of the dance floor with a plastic tray in their hands.
 The 2 runners are at the other end of the dance floor each with a stainless steel spatula in their hands.
-We spread out a couple of bags of cotton balls on the dance floor and start the contest.
+I spread out a couple of bags of cotton balls on the dance floor and start the contest.
 The runners must keep 1 hand behind their back at all times and the object is to scoop up as many cotton balls as possible, using only the spatula and place them on the tray.
 DJ calls out “switch” approx. every 15-20 seconds at that point the runners must drop any cotton balls they have on their spatula, run back and give the spatula to the next runner in line.
 The team with the most cotton balls on their tray at the end of a song wins.